duck-dev/Grade-Management/README.md

 Don't fear anymore, rather export your semesters or let them be automatically exported at a certain specified time.
 (Coming soon)
 - <span style="color:#009B72">**Many settings:**</span> Customize your **Grade Management** with a wide range of settings.
 (Coming soon)
-- <span style="color:#009B72">**Order elements:**</span> Order the elements according to many different parameters or just pick your own preferred order whenever you feel like it. (coming soon)
+- <span style="color:#009B72">**Order elements:**</span> Order the elements according to many different parameters or just pick your own preferred order whenever you feel like it.
+(Coming soon)
 - <span style="color:#009B72">**Multi-Lingual:**</span> Do you speak English... oder Deutsch... ou Français?
 We offer you freedom in the choice of your favored language.
 (Coming soon)